 Listen up ladies!
 Plunging necklines, backless tops, skin hugging dresses, skirt above the knees, strapless clothes, see-throughs, etc., are things that are absolutely not ok for an interview.
 Again, that’s one thing common to any industry.

 Inappropriate footwear does not just mean flip-flops or crocs.
 Flashy and swanky stilettos or six-inch heels are considered just as bad.
 Running shoes or trainers also do not work, unless it is specific to the industry niche.
+If you are unsure, go for dress shoes as they are the safest option and are comfortable as well.

 Startups and other creative companies go the extra mile and brag about their casual work environment.
 Also, about how they are not particular about anything you wear to an interview.
 Even in that case, short shorts or hot pants are not an option.
 Keep it casual, but not overly casual.